Miguel-124/Miguel-124/README.md

 ## Hi there 👋 I’m Michał Górecki
-**Junior Python Developer** with 2+ years of hands-on experience in test automation and scripting.
+**Python Developer** with 3+ years of hands-on experience in test automation and scripting.
 Currently completing my B.Eng. in Computer Science at WSEI, building on a Teleinformatics diploma from Technikum Łączności.
 Driving quality as a System Test Specialist at Aptiv for the past 3 years.